FrostyToolsuite/FrostyToolsuite/README.md

 # Getting Started

 ## Release
-Download the latest release from the [release page](https://github.com/FrostyToolsuite/FrostyToolsuite/releases/latest).
+Download the latest release from [releases](https://github.com/FrostyToolsuite/FrostyToolsuite/releases/latest).

-## From source
+## From source (For developer)
-Make sure u have [git](https://git-scm.com/downloads) and the [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) installed and in your path.
+Make sure you have [Git](https://git-scm.com/downloads) and the [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) installed and in your path.

 Then just clone and build the Editor using these commands.
 ```